SFEley/em-aws/README.markdown

 There is also an `#exception` method, which returns (but does not raise) an exception object containing the same error data.
 The `#exception!` method will _raise_ the exception.
 This can be useful if you want to push the failure to more global exception handling mechanisms.

 **IMPORTANT: Attempting to access the response hash or any data attributes on a failure will raise an exception.**  This is to prevent you from confusing a failed response and a successful one.
-Always check for the success of your request, or else keep your _callback_ and _errback_ logic completely separate.
+It's best to keep your _callback_ and _errback_ logic completely separate; if you can't, check the `#success?` attribute before inspecting data.

 ## Queries Without EventMachine ##